 With other verbs in past simple, we need to change the verb to the were to construction before inverting.

-Were the government to introduce this tax, it would affect a lot of people.
+If the governmentwere to introduce this tax, it would affect a lot of people.
+Werethe government to introduce this tax, it would affect a lot of people.

 We seem to be able to invert more or less any Second conditional in this way.